 A pdqr-function of the same class and

-type (if not forced otherwise in args_new
+type (if not forced otherwise in args_new) as f.

 General idea is to create a sample from target distribution by

-and compute for each of
+generating n_sample samples of size sample_size and compute for each of

-them its estimate by calling input stat
+them its estimate by calling input stat function.
+If created sample is

 logical, boolean pdqr-function (type "discrete" with elements being